evkx/evkx.github.io/content/models/polestar/3/3_Long_Range_Dual_Motor_Performance/_index.md

 Polestar 3 Long Range Dual Motor Performance has an all-wheel drive system supported by two motors, one on each axle.

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 151 mm, and the max is 151 mm.
+The minimum ground clearance is 181 mm, and the max is 201 mm.

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
+The front discs are 400mm, and the rear discs are 390mm.

 [Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving) combined with [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal).
 [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive)r coasting is not available in this model.